 Pumpkin Juice Recipe #1

 This one comes from MuggleNet and Rosmerta.
-It's one of those that's been copied and pasted all over the interwebs, for good reason.
-It's pretty straight-forward and incorporates all of the flavors and attributes of the Wizarding World of Harry Potter version.
+It’s one of those that’s been copied and pasted all over the interwebs, for good reason.
+The recipe is pretty straight-forward and incorporates all of the flavors and attributes of the Wizarding World of Harry Potter version.

 Ingredients